-We have a listening centre with a CD player, iPod, tablet, music and story cd's, and headphones for individual listening and recording.
+We have a music centre and tablets for the children to interact with games, videos, stories and other applications.
 Children have free use of this equipment.

 Children are encouraged to ask questions especially during or after outings or activities.

 Regular interactive story sessions ensure that children are included in telling, predicting and recalling events of the story.